b-edward28/coffee_shop/README.md

 ### Features
 1. Encapsulation - using setter methods
-2. Association - A Customer is associated with multiple orders.
-               - A Coffee is associated with multiple orders.
+2. Association - A Customer is associated with multiple orders and a Coffee is associated with multiple orders.
 3. Dependency - In Customer.create_order(coffee, price)
 4. Unit testing using pytest
 5. Data validation